 The technology was borne out of ground-breaking research carried out by world leading single-molecule FRET researcher Professor Achillefs Kapanidis and his team at the University of Oxford.
 The work of Oxford Nanoimaging has resulted in the Nanoimager, an elegant, yet robust bespoke platform that both simplifies and increases the efficiency of fluorescence imaging, providing levels of detail not previously possible.
 This provides researchers with new information about the ultrastructure of cells and the interactions and dynamics of single molecules.

 The Nanoimager opens up new areas of research in biology, streamlining the development of novel assays and sensors.
-It offers established single molecule localization microscopy methods such as d-STORM and PALM which are capable of imaging at high temporal resolution enabling you to capture super-resolution images that routinely demonstrate sub 20nm resolution.
+It offers established single molecule localisation microscopy methods such as d-STORM and PALM which are capable of imaging at high temporal resolution enabling you to capture super-resolution images that routinely demonstrate sub 20nm resolution.
 These will be invaluable to researchers working in areas such as cell biology, protein assemblies, epigenetic mapping, exosomes and micro-vesicles, with many more sure to benefit.

 The simple, yet well thought out design eliminates the need for optical benches and vibration damping and allows the system to be placed into any laboratory setting.
 The resultant compact size and desktop form factor enables the Nanoimager to have minimal drift and offers a new benchmark in stability and performance.
 The optimised closed microscope design also reduces maintenance, while providing high throughput levels and an unprecedented level of automation.